The 2019 Spring exhibition and reception information:

 2. Provide two complete lesson plans for each placement; elementary and secondary.

-- Lessons – Provide brief descriptions of the each lesson (include unit description if appropriate) and several process and product images to “introduce” each lesson on the website/blog.
+- Lessons – Provide brief descriptions of each lesson (include unit description if appropriate) and several processes and product images to “introduce” each lesson on the website/blog.
 Uploaded plan below this summary (extended lesson plan format with all support materials).
 At least one of these lesson plans has to be your social justice lesson plan.

 -Make note that the plan includes outcomes, aligned to standards, accommodations.

 - Provide lesson reflections at the end of each lesson plan (what went well, what was problematic, changes for future) and include standards/element alignment when appropriate.

 - Standards Elements: Consider these elements as you plan and develop your lessons/units and engage in school culture.